AIAA | ASCEND 2025: Where Air, Space, and Computing Collide

 Who We Met

-Despite lighter-than-expected foot traffic and limited presence from some major players (NASA, FAA), we had rich conversations with engineers, program leads, researchers, and students from both aviation and space sectors.
+Despite lighter-than-expected foot traffic and limited presence from some major players (NASA, FAA), we had rich conversations with engineers, program leads, researchers, and students from both aviation and space sectors as well as government technology solutions teams.

 Unmanned aircraft systems (UAS) were everywhere, not just in the exhibit hall, but in dozens of technical papers and PhD research posters.
-AI, of course, was the backdrop to everything.
+AI, of course, was the backdrop to everything from AI servers to high density, low power servers.

 We were particularly excited to connect with companies like: